Veer: Counter-plays

-In the Florida State-Houston game in the Gator Bowl in 1968, the 'Noles brought the safeties up and they ignored the QB, running right past him at times, and crashed into the trailing back, usually Paul Gipson.
+In the Florida State-Houston game in 1968, Florida State brought the safeties up and they ignored the QB, running right past him at times, and crashed into the trailing back, usually Paul Gipson.
 This took the pitch option away.
 The Veer wasn't stopped but it was slowed.
 Florida State won the game 40–20.

 Highly athletic defensive lines can also "bring the house" and penetrate the backfield of a veer option offense, disrupting the option read progression and forcing the quarterback to scramble and throw downfield, something which the offense is ill-equipped to do.
 Persistent backfield penetration can result in a preponderance of Fullback dive plays, which typically result in low gains, putting the offense in a cycle of low-yardage FB dives and incomplete passes under pressure, effectively neutering the "option" portion of the offense.